 35.3.5.4.
 Usage and Rules of Multi-Link element in the context of multi-link (re)setup

-A non-AP MLD may initiate a multi-link setup with an AP MLD to set up more than one link with a subset of APs that are affiliated with the AP MLD.
-When a non-AP MLD initiates a multi-link setup with an AP MLD, a non-AP STA that is affiliated with the non-AP MLD shall transmit an (Re)Association Request frame on the link that it desires to use as part of the multi-link setup.
-An AP that is affiliated with the AP MLD and that received the (Re)Association Request frame shall transmit an (Re)Association Response frame.
+(#6752)A non-AP MLD may initiate a multi-link setup with an AP MLD to (re)set up more than one link with a (#8234)set of APs that are affiliated with the AP MLD.
+When a non-AP MLD initiates a multi-link (re)setup with an AP MLD, a STA that is affiliated with the non-AP MLD shall transmit an (Re)Association Request frame on the link that it desires to use as part of the multi-link (re)setup. (#6360)An AP that is affiliated with the AP MLD shall transmit an (Re)Association Response frame on the link on which it received the (Re)Association Request frame.

-The non-AP STA shall include a Basic variant Multi-Link element in the (Re)Association Request frame that it transmits.
+(#5982)A STA affiliated with a non-AP MLD that initiates a multi-link (re)setup with an AP MLD shall include a Basic variant Multi-Link element in an (Re)Association Request frame that it transmits.

 The Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the Common Info field and the Link Info field.